I’ve had several readers ask me: How can I ever complete my Lesbian Book Bingo card when I don’t like speculative fiction?

 6. Search out books that are light on speculative aspects

 If you dislike speculative fiction because you prefer books that are set in “the real world,” look for novels that keep the fantastical elements at a minimum.
-For example, my novel Heart Trouble is a contemporary romance/medical romance with a paranormal twist.
+For example, my novel Heart Trouble is a contemporary romance/medical romance set in our normal world, but with a bit of a paranormal twist.

 7. Pick a book that blends science fiction, fantasy, or paranormal fiction with a genre that you like